 Human rights and modern slavery

-We’re committed to doing everything we can to protect human rights and never take them for granted.
-Remaining vigilant and responding to evolving risks ensures the best chance of protecting everyone who works for us directly and in our supply chain.
+We’re committed to doing everything we can to respect human rights.
+Issues affecting the rights and conditions of those who work in our supply chains are of serious concern to us.
+Responding to evolving risks ensures the best chance of protecting everyone who works for us directly and in our supply chains.

 Respecting human rights in our supply chain